lextm/ancm-arm64/README.md

 At last, all useful bits are in `\msi\AttachedContainer` folder, such as `AspNetCoreModuleV2_*.msi`.
 This folder is going to be used for patching.

 > Note that here we use .NET 7.0.4 as an example.
-It applies to other versions till Microsoft officially ships the necessary changes.
+It applies to other versions (including .NET 8 Preview) till Microsoft officially ships the necessary changes in future releases.

 ## Apply the Patch